-I am of the belief that the starchy water used to cook pasta is a magic potion in and of itself.
+I believe that the starchy water used to cook pasta is a magic potion in and of itself.
 Whenever I boil noodles, I always reserve a cup or two of the liquid and add it as needed to my pasta dishes.
-It helps sauces stick to noodles and it gives the dish a rad richness you just can’t replicate.
+It helps sauces stick to noodles and it gives the dish a rad richness you just can't replicate.

 Things have been so crazy on the home front lately.
 As you may know, I'm not only a blogger and a mother and a freelance photographer, but I'm also the marketing specialist for the family real estate business.
 Summer is the season to buy houses so I've been exceptionally busy with designing ads for the SEVEN real estate auctions we have over the next few weeks.
 If anyone is looking to purchase a home in Northeastern North Carolina, most of which are within an hours drive of the Outer Banks, shoot me an e-mail and I'll get you more info.

 Staying at home with a crazy cute yet mischievous toddler makes it exceptionally hard for me to get anything done during the day so I'm usually up working late into the night.